Chart Color Schemes

 North Haven is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In North Haven, as per the latest Census evaluation, 73.5% of dwellings were houses, with the remaining 26.4% comprising semi-detached homes, apartments, and other types.
-This contrasts with Adelaide metro's figures of 69.1% houses and 30.9% other dwellings.
-Home ownership in North Haven stood at 34.6%, with mortgaged properties at 37.6% and rented ones at 27.8%.
-The median monthly mortgage repayment was $1,564, higher than Adelaide metro's average of $1,517.
-Median weekly rent in North Haven was $300, slightly above Adelaide metro's figure of $295.
-Nationally, North Haven's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+North Haven's dwelling structures, as per the latest Census, consisted of 73.5% houses and 26.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 69.1% houses and 30.9% other dwellings.
+Home ownership in North Haven stood at 34.6%, with mortgaged dwellings at 37.6% and rented ones at 27.8%.
+The median monthly mortgage repayment was $1,564, exceeding Adelaide metro's average of $1,517.
+The median weekly rent in North Haven was $300, slightly higher than Adelaide metro's $295.
+Nationally, North Haven's mortgage repayments were lower at $1,564 compared to the Australian average of $1,863, and rents were lower at $300 compared to the national figure of $375.

 Frequently Asked Questions - Housing